Can Chickens Eat Brussels Sprouts

 If your chickens’ digestive system doesn’t suit Brussels sprouts, stop giving them immediately.
 You must know all about chicken poop conditions.

-However, my chickens love to peck and eat Brussels sprouts, but I give them as an occasional treat.
+However, my chickens love to peck and eat Brussels sprouts, which I give them as an occasional treat.

 Feeding Raw Brussels Sprouts To Chickens